-5In an extended model with a direct effect of institutional ownership on innovation (i.e., through mechanisms other than managerial compensation), the estimate of the parameter that governs the strength of this mechanism is revealed to be very low, consistent with the empirical evidence as shown in Section 3.
+&lt;sup>5 In an extended model with a direct effect of institutional ownership on innovation (i.e., through mechanisms other than managerial compensation), the estimate of the parameter that governs the strength of this mechanism is revealed to be very low, consistent with the empirical evidence as shown in Section 3.

-6The results are robust to considering scale-dependent innovation quantity measures.
+&lt;sup>6 The results are robust to considering scale-dependent innovation quantity measures.
 See Section B.4.

-The paper is organized as follows.
-In Section 2, we develop a general equilibrium framework with endogenous growth and managerial compensation contracts to study the joint dynamics of corporate governance, managerial compensation, and firm innovation.
+firm innovation.
 In Section 3, we summarize stylized facts on the relationships among institutional ownership, executive compensation contracts, and disruptive innovation.
 In Section 4, we estimate the model and document its implications for US firms by carrying out a series of counterfactual experiments.
 In Section 5, we extend the analysis by incorporating short-term earnings pressure on the CEO.
 Concluding remarks are offered in Section 6.

-2 Model
+2. Model

 In this section, we develop a new dynamic general equilibrium model with firm-level innovation, and endogenously determined managerial compensation contracts which can be distorted by agency frictions.
-Time is discrete and denoted by $t \in \{0, 1, 2, ...\}$.
+Time is discrete and denoted by $t \in \{0, 1, 2, ...\}$ .
 There are three types of agents: the representative household, the firms, and their CEOs.
 The representative household supplies labor in exchange for wages, and owns all the assets in the economy.
 There is a continuum of firms with measure one, and each firm has a CEO.
-At time t = 0, the contract between the firm and the CEO is determined endogenously.
+At time t = 0, the contract between the firm and the CEO are determined endogenously.
 Given the contract, the CEO chooses the production inputs and the innovation probability of the firm he is managing.
 If corporate governance is not perfect, the CEO can influence the determination of the structure of his own compensation and distort the contract he is offered away from the contract that would be optimal for the shareholders.
-Consequently, the firm can end up under- or over-investing in innovation as a result of the agency frictions.7
+Consequently, the firm can end up under- or over-investing in innovation as a result of the agency frictions.

-2.1 Representative Household's Problem
+2.1.
+Representative household's problem

 The representative household is infinitely lived.
-It supplies labor L = 1 inelastically and receives the wage rate w_t .
-It can freely borrow and save at the real interest rate r_t .
+It supplies labor L = 1 inelastically and receives the wage rate $w_t$ .
+It can freely borrow and save at the real interest rate $r_t$ .
 There are no aggregate fluctuations in the model, so the representative household's problem is deterministic.
 The decision problem is stated as: